 Yes, review of your ME work should form part of your whole practice appraisal.
 You should include information about your ME work, related CPD, any complaints or reflective learning, and feedback from colleagues and bereaved relatives where possible.
 Advice about supporting information for appraisal and revalidation is available here.

-For MEs practising in England or Wales training consists of completion of 26 e-learning modules, which take 8-10 hours in total.
+For MEs practising in England, Wales or Northern Ireland training consists of completion of 26 e-learning modules, which take 8-10 hours in total.
 This is followed by a face-to-face training day, which is currently delivered via Zoom.
 Once you’ve completed all the training, you will be invited to join the RCPath as an ME member, which entitles you to use the post nominals RCPathME while you remain a member.

 No, completing ME training only demonstrates that you have the knowledge and skills to work as an ME, it does not give any entitlement to employment.
 You must apply for a job in an acute trust or NWSSP.